adriendelsalle/jhub-on-kubespray/README.md

-# jhub-on-kubespray
-A tutorial for a JupyterHub instance on a kube cluster deployed with kubespray
+A tutorial for a JupyterHub instance on a kube cluster deployed with kubespray on bare metal.

 ---
 # Table of Contents